Foreclosure Lawyer Oklahoma City, OK

 What is a Notice of Appearance (NOA)?

 When homeowners decide to fight against the foreclosure notice and hire an attorney, they may complete a Notice of Appearance (NOA) form.
 This is so the attorney can be informed of foreclosure-related updates, and can represent the homeowner during proceedings.
-By filing an NOA, it can help streamline communication as the attorney can access information without it having to be passed on by the homeowner.
+By filing an NOA, it can help streamline communication as your Oklahoma City, OK foreclosure lawyer can access information without it having to be passed on by the homeowner.

 Is it possible to settle the dispute through a meeting?